 Musgrave Gardens was a great place to move to.
-There were two lads in our street of Bill’s age and in Bill’s class at school.
+There were two lads in our street at brother Bill’s age and in Bill’s class at school.
 They were George Sellers and Brian Lumley.
 Brian was just seven days older than Bill.
-At school I made a friend in Jimmy Dixon but he did not live close.
-George and Brian were as much my friends as Bill’s.
-The streets, nearby fields and lanes at Musgrave where we played were not as restrictive as those at our former Moor Edge residence.
+At school I had a friend in Jimmy Dixon but he did not live close, so away from school George and Brian were as much my friends as Bill’s.
+The streets, nearby fields and lanes leading away from Musgrave were all unrestricted play areas where we were free.
 It was a great place to grow up.

 The school Bill and I now went to was called the “tin” school because its exterior was clad in corrugated steel sheeting.
 It was sited on the corner where Dragon Lane meets the Sunderland Road; opposite both Belle Vue Terrace and the Travellers Rest pub.
 The school’s official name was Gilesgate Moor Junior Mixed but boys would play with boys and girls with girls.
 There was a large playing field and school yard.
-Derrick was too young to attend school at the time but would later go to this same school and gather his own group of friends.
-Kids these days struggle to learn multiplication tables.
+Brother Derrick was too young to attend school at the time but would later go to this same school and gather his own group of friends.
+School kids these days have no difficulty remembering all the words of the latest hit but struggle to learn multiplication tables.
 We learnt them by the whole class saying them over and over again out loud together.

 At the time of our move there were plans to build substantial numbers of Council Houses linked to Musgrave and soon Bradford Crescent and Annand Road were built and occupied as a part of that plan.
 Fortunately the development did not encroach on our lanes.
 In Annand there now lived two more lads of Bill’s age and in Bill’s class and they also were our friends.
 They were Peter Bunting and Edward Lowery.
 At times we used nicknames; Bill was Sim, Brian was Lum, George was Podge, Peter was Bunty, Edward got Ted and I was Al.